-This Is Nuts: Squirrel’s Stash Fills Engine Bay
+This Is Nuts: Squirrel’s stash fills engine bay

-(NBC News) — A Pennsylvania women found quite the surprise when she lifted the hood of her car: more than 200 walnuts stored by a sneaky squirrel!
+PENNSYLVANIA (NBC News) — A Pennsylvania woman found quite the surprise when she lifted the hood of her car: more than 200 walnuts stored by a sneaky squirrel!

 Chris Persic said in a Facebook post that his wife called him from a library in Pittsburgh saying her car smelled like it was burning and was making a weird sound.